Pediatric aortic stenosis

 In mild cases, treatment isn’t usually necessary.
 But the condition can get worse over time, which means your child might require treatment later in life.
 Our pediatric cardiologists will work with your child’s pediatrician to watch their condition closely for any changes that may require treatment.

 Moderate to severe cases almost always require treatment to repair the aortic valve.
-At Children’s Health, our skilled cardiologists are experts in performing the following treatments for aortic stenosis:
+At Children’s Health, our skilled cardiologists are experts in performing treatments for aortic stenosis.

 Frequently Asked Questions